laneslexicon/lexicon_documentation/docs/user-guide/missinglinks.md

 ### Exporting and Importing fixes
+<a name="export"></a>

 If the user has repaired broken links, these fixes will be removed if the software is re-installed or an updated database is installed.

 For this reason, links should be saved to a file using the *Tools -> Export links* menu option prior to any software updates and then reloaded using *Tools -> Import links*.

+The author of the software will be happy to receive and make generally available, any fixes.
+Please see the [Contact](../contact.md) page for details.